gbaratie/Dauphine_2425/README.md

 ## Special Thanks

-A special thanks to William Horeau for his work on a project that served as the foundation for my initial commit
+A special thanks to William Hoareau for his work on a project that served as the foundation for my initial commit